Does Homeowners Insurance Cover Remodeling?

-Your homeowners insurance may cover remodeling or renovations for your home and detached structures in the event of a covered loss.
-It’s also possible that updates to your home, like adding a room, renovating a kitchen or installing a pool, may affect the amount of coverage you need.
+Your homeowners insurance may provide coverage for minor renovations you made to your home (like painting updating/replacing carpet) prior to a covered loss.
+However, if your remodel or renovation includes things like adding a room, upgrading a kitchen or bathroom, or installing a pool, your policy may need to be updated to provide the amount of coverage you need.

-It’s important to work with your insurance company to evaluate your coverages and protect your assets in the event that an accident occurs during a renovation.
+It’s important to work with your insurance company or agent to evaluate your coverages and needs.

 What Does Homeowners Insurance Cover?